 My professional time is divided in four parts, with anatomic pathology service work comprising about one quarter of my time, clinical pathology service work a second quarter, administrative activities a third quarter and clinical informatics the last quarter (plus or minus 5%), but with the added bonus that on any one day, these duties can shift dramatically to address the needs of the department and hospital.

 One of the most rewarding parts of my career has been the opportunity do all of these to the best of my ability and to support the efforts of the excellent professionals around me.
 The variety of responsibilities I have translate into a job that is never dull.
 I have used my own situation as a model for the pathology residents I train to provide a live demonstration that the field of Pathology is big enough to have something of interest for any interested person.

-Anatomic Pathology, Bioinformatics, Blood Banking/Transfusion Medicine, Clinical Pathology, Cytopathology, Hematology - Clinical Pathology, Immunopathology, Microbiology, Surgical Pathology, Toxicology, Transfusion Medicine, Virology
+Anatomic Pathology, Bioinformatics, Blood Banking/Transfusion Medicine, Clinical Informatics, Clinical Pathology, Cytopathology, Hematology - Clinical Pathology, Immunopathology, Microbiology, Surgical Pathology, Toxicology, Transfusion Medicine, Virology